This article was updated on May 14th, 2023

-11 Common Types of Dog Skin Lesions and Problems
+11 Common Types of Dog Skin Lesions

 The most common types of skin lesions found in dogs are as follows: